-If we could read minds, I would bet we'd discover that the disciples were evaluating if the real cost of following Jesus was worth the net gain.
-Many onlookers, during the time of Jesus' ministry, weighed the cost and decided the value was a net loss, not a net gain.
+If we could read minds, I would bet we'd discover that the disciples evaluated if the real cost of following Jesus was worth the net gain.
+During the time of Jesus' ministry, many onlookers weighed the cost of following Jesus and decided the value was a net loss, not a net gain.
 But there were a few who weighed the present cost with the eternal value and decided it was worth it, and thus they went all in.
-But, Jesus suggests the cost is great.
+But, Jesus suggests the cost of following is great.

-"The cross," mentioned above, was not made for wearing, it was made for dying.
+"The cross," mentioned above, was not made for wearing.
+It was made for dying.
 In our culture, it's difficult to appreciate the cruelty of the cross.
-During the reign of the Roman Empire, crucifixion was a deliberate, torturous, barbaric punishment resulting in the gradual suffocation and death, which was reserved only for the worst of criminals.
+During the reign of the Roman Empire, crucifixion was a deliberate, torturous, barbaric punishment resulting in gradual suffocation and death reserved only for the worst of criminals.
 Crosses and crucifixion were a symbol of intimidation, warning people in the republic of the cost of non-compliance in the Roman empire — the cost is your life.

 Jesus turns this imagery toward a Godly proposition.
 He is encouraging men to evaluate their net gain in this life, with that in His Kingdom.
-While there is a lot to be gained in this life, the net gain is nothing compared to the net loss if we have not also evaluated the cost of the human soul.
+While there is a lot to be gained in this life, the net gain is nothing compared to the net loss if we have not evaluated the human soul's cost.
 Jesus implores us to consider this — to assess the cost, the value, and the net gain.
 Today nail a bad habit, a bitterness, a regret, or a perpetual sin to His Cross.
 Leave it there and acknowledge the net gain of a life without it.

-This week we are focusing on the discipline of prayer.
+DO THIS: This week, we are focusing on the discipline of prayer.